-Acquisition of Guangzhou Weiteng
+Acquisition of GZ1

-In May 2016, we, through GDS Beijing, acquired all the equity interest in Guangzhou Weiteng from a third party for an aggregate purchase price of RMB129.5 million (US\$18.7 million), subject to adjustment, if any, pursuant to the terms and conditions of the equity purchase agreement.
-Guangzhou Weiteng is a limited liability company organized and existing under the PRC law, operates a data center in Guangzhou, and has its own IDC license.
+In May 2016, we, through GDS Beijing, acquired all the equity interest in Weiteng Construction from a third party for an aggregate purchase price of RMB129.5 million, subject to adjustment, if any, pursuant to the terms and conditions of the equity purchase agreement.
+Weiteng Construction is a limited liability company organized and existing under the PRC law, operates GZ1 in Guangzhou, China, and has its own IDC license.